dotnet/upgrade-assistant/README.md

 When run on a solution, the tool will:

-- Determine which projects need upgraded and recommend the order the projects should be migrated in
+- Determine which projects need upgraded and recommend the order the projects should be upgraded in
 - Update the project file to be an SDK-style project and re-target it to .NET 5.0
 - Update NuGet package dependencies to versions that are compatible with .NET 5.0
 - Remove transitive NuGet package dependencies that may have been present in packages.config